yAudit/reports/md/10-2023-DopexV2-CLAMM.md

 The same can be applied in function [`settleOptionRoll()`](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2OptionPools.sol#L411).

-In both functions, variable [`isAmount0`](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2OptionPools.sol#L438) is defined inside a loop but can be calculated only once outside of the loop because it is dependant on the [`primePool`](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2OptionPools.sol#L328) which won't change.
+In both functions, variable [`isAmount0`](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2OptionPools.sol#L438) is defined inside a loop but can be calculated only once outside the loop because it is dependent on the [`primePool`](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2OptionPools.sol#L328) which won't change.

 #### Impact